just-nick/js-ts-react-crash-course/README.md

 TypeScript is a superset of JavaScript that compiles back down to standard JavaScript.
 The main purpose of the language is to add strict typing to the language.
 It is not the first language that added typing to JavaScript, however one thing it does differently is that it tries to make the absolute minimal changes to the language to add types.

 ### Add TypeScript
+One of the other things that Node gave us is NPM, Node Package Manager.
+This gives JavaScript a way to define external dependencies and a place to go find them.

-Let's go ahead and add typescript to our package.
+Let's go ahead and add TypeScript to our package.
 To do that we will use node package manager to install `typescript` and `ts-node` as developer dependencies.
 (TS Node is a helper that will compile into memory and then run NodeJS)

 ```sh
 npm i typescript ts-node -D